Stanislav Hanzík: From artist's work

-2000: Crucifixion (Romanesque rotunda of the chapel of St. George, Říp Mountain); 2001: commemorative plaque of A. Muchy (New York); Metamorphosis (grave of the architect Kuca, the Czech National Cemetery, Vyšehrad - Prague); 2002: Josef Bican, the Czech hockey player (grave in the Czech National Cemetery, Vyšehrad - Prague); 2003: the memorial stone of the district Usti nad Labem, etc.
+2000: Crucifixion (Romanesque rotunda of St. George, Říp Mountain); 2001: commemorative plaque of A. Mucha (New York); Metamorphosis (grave of the architect Karel Kuča, the Czech National Cemetery, Vyšehrad - Prague); 2002: Josef Bican (grave in the Czech National Cemetery, Vyšehrad - Prague); 2003: the memorial stone of the Ústí nad Labem District, etc.

-Honors and prizes
+Honours and prizes

 Hanzík's sculptures have won numerous awards at home and abroad.
 Some of the prizes are: